 This is deep in our heritage: we’re experienced sport psychologists with a long history of working with Team GB, Paralympics GB and a host of sports at the highest level.
-Jonathan competed and coached Canoe Slalom internationally and has worked with Olympic teams since 1992, while William supported Team GB and the British Canoe Slalom and Sprint teams as they prepared for Beijing.
-London 2012 kept us on our toes as we worked with Paralympics GB, GB Rowing, individual athletes and coaches.
-And as the Rio 2016 Games approach we’re working closely with Paralympics GB to help build on their success.
+Jonathan competed and coached Canoe Slalom internationally and has worked with Olympic teams since 1992, while William supported Team GB and the British Canoe Slalom and Sprint teams as they prepared for Beijing and London.
+Rio 2016 kept us on our toes as we worked with Paralympics GB, GB Rowing, individual athletes and coaches.

 We work with the performers themselves, their coaches and the support teams.